DimitarNestorov/.nix/README.md

 ### Enable Full Disk Access for Terminal

 Some user settings require Full Disk Access to be enabled for the app that is running `darwin-rebuild switch`.
-After VSCodium and iTerm2 get installed you will need to enable Full Disk Access for them too if you want to run `darwin-rebuild switch` in them.
+After VSCodium and Ghostty get installed you will need to enable Full Disk Access for them too if you want to run `darwin-rebuild switch` in them.

 ### Run the script